dbutz/SchoolSite-Pro-Docs/forecasts/briefTour.md

 **Method 1: Edit by selecting entire column**

-Right Click on the top of the first column to change the value of the first year of projections for all study areas district wide.
+Right Click on the YEAR1 column name and choose "calculate field" to change the value of the first year of projections for all study areas district wide.
+You can also click on Calculate location at the top of the table select the field you would like to change.

 Type in the value 1.05 in the box next to "YEAR1:"